 - The urethra carries urine or sperm out of the body.

 - The penis swells with blood and stiffens during an erection.
 This leads to sperm being carried through to be released into a female during sexual intercourse.

 - The ovaries contain egg cells and one egg is released each month.

 - The oviducts or fallopian tubes carry the egg released to the uterus.

 - The cervix is a muscle ring that protects the entrance of the uterus and keeps the baby in place when a woman is pregnant.

 - The vagina is where the penis enters the female reproductive system.

 - The uterus (womb) is where the baby develops until it is born.

 The menstrual cycle

-The menstrual cycle is a very important part of female adolescence; it prepares the uterus to accept a new fertilised egg and to develop it to a baby.
+The start of the menstrual cycle is a very important part of female adolescence: it prepares the uterus to accept a new fertilised egg and to develop it to a baby.
 The diagram below describes the stages of the menstrual cycle and explains why each one is necessary.
 Note that the cycle begins with day 1, which is the day a girl gets her period each month.
 Usually, the cycle lasts 28 days, but it may vary in individuals.